- About Yuanyao

 (2) Promote leakage of electric charges: In disaster countermeasures, the easiest way is ground connection.
 This method is to make the generated charge quickly disappear to the earth through the metal conductor.
 However, with this method, if the charged body is conductive, it can be easily eliminated, while the plastic, chemical fiber, petroleum and other insulators have little effect because the charge of the charged part is difficult to move.

 (3) Add conductive material to the object: This includes adding metal powder or carbon black to tires or operator's boots and floor materials in chemical plants, and using hydrophilic oils in chemical fibers or plastics to prevent electrification.
 If the relative humidity in the air is increased, a water-absorbing layer will be formed on the surface of the object to enhance conductivity, and it will hardly be charged at a humidity above 80%.
-For this reason, in places where there is a possibility of charging, you can increase the humidity adjustment device or spray water to increase the humidity.
+For this reason, in places where there is a possibility of charging, you can increase the chamber temperature humidity adjustment device or spray water to increase the humidity.
 But the problem is that people may feel unwell, or have an adverse effect on equipment and products.

 The above are the countermeasures and methods about how to prevent static electricity in the operation of the two-box thermal shock test chamber.